losuler/smart-rack-cli/README.md

 ## Requires

-All systems require you are connected to the Swinburne VPN.
-For Linux and Windows I recommend OpenConnect ([see here](https://openconnect.github.io/openconnect-gui/) for the Windows client).
+In order to connect Smart Rack you are required to be connected to the Swinburne VPN.
+For all operating systems I recommend OpenConnect.
+There's a [Windows client](https://openconnect.github.io/openconnect-gui/), [a package](https://formulae.brew.sh/formula/openconnect) in brew for macOS and is packaged in most distros (as a CLI tool and in NetworkManager/GNOME upstream).

 ### Linux/macOS

-On Linux and macOS systems `sshpass` is required to be installed.
+On Linux and macOS `sshpass` is required to be installed.

 ### Windows

-On Windows systems `putty` is required to be installed.
+On Windows `putty` is required to be installed.

 I recommend the official [Windows Terminal](https://github.com/microsoft/terminal) over the pre-installed Command Prompt.